Malinchristina/p1breathbodyspirit/README.md

 ## Validator Testing

 * Missing header on second sections on about page.
 Fixed as hidden.
 * Stray end tag on contact page.
-Fixed.
+Fixed by deleting it.
+* The frameborder attribute on the iframe element is obsolete.
+Fixed by deleting it in html.
+* Element caption not allowed as child of element table in this context.
+* Element div not allowed as child of element ul in this context.

 ### Deployment